Alleghany Highlands Industrial Heritage and Technology Discovery Center

 The committee charged with the evaluation of several buildings for the center determined that the Rooklin property was the best choice.
 In addition to the historic value of the buildings, the structures are constructed on grade with concrete slabs which will support heavy loads and the interiors can be easily opened to permit free movement throughout the entire ground floor.
 The second floor provides ample space for storage, offices, classrooms, a computer lab, a research library and an open meeting hall.The location on Maple Avenue will serve as an anchor attraction in the Covington Downtown Historic District and promote attendance by visitors at other local attractions including the Historic Covington C&O Depots and Museum of the Alleghany Historical Society.

 A significant addition to the economic revitalization of the Alleghany Highlands is expected from the development and opening of the Alleghany Highlands Industrial Heritage and Technology Discovery Center.
-It will enhance the area’s tourism efforts by providing another destination of interest to complement the Historic Stonewall Theater, the C&O Railway Heritage Center, the Alleghany Highlands Arts & Craft Center, the Clifton Forge School of the Arts, the Covington C&O Depot Complex and Museum, the Covington Main Street Park and the historic C&O Locomotive 701, the Jackson River Sports Complex, the Jackson River Scenic Trail, the Falling Spring Falls, Humpback Bridge, Lake Moomaw and Douthat State Park.
+It will enhance the area’s tourism efforts by providing another destination of interest to complement the Historic Masonic Theater, the C&O Railway Heritage Center, the Alleghany Highlands Arts & Craft Center, the Clifton Forge School of the Arts, the Covington C&O Depot Complex and Museum, the Covington Main Street Park and the Historic C&O Locomotive 701, the Jackson River Sports Complex, the Jackson River Scenic Trail, the Falling Spring Falls, Humpback Bridge, Lake Moomaw and Douthat State Park.

 Opportunities for participation and contributions toward the development and realization of the center are numerous.
 Local companies can ensure their name is affixed to the list of supporters of the project by contributing resources and funds.
 Monetary contributions to the Alleghany Historical Society can also be designated for use in the development of the Center.